openfl/OpenFLDevelopersGuide/http-communications/README.md

 **_Note:_** _The HTMLLoader class has related properties for settings pertaining to content loaded by an HTMLLoader object.
 For details, see_

-_“About the HTMLLoader class” on page 981_
+_"About the HTMLLoader class" on page 981_

 _._